 • 2 tablespoons ice-cold water

-• 1 egg white, whisked
+• 1 egg white, whisked, for blind-baked crust

 -Sprinkle in the remainder of the flour, and process for a several moments to incorporate that flour in.